-Even if you don’t fancy being outdoors, why not come and explore the inside of a special place?
-Connect with the past and learn all about the previous owners of Berrington Hall.
+If you don’t fancy being outdoors, why not come and explore the inside of a special place?
+Connect with the past and learn all about the previous owners of Berrington.
 Hear all about how the gentry lived and, from the middle of March onwards, see if you can complete your '50 things to do indoors before you're 125¾'; find the doors to secret rooms, learn the language of fans and discover how people used to dress in times gone by.
 Pick up a leaflet from Visitor Reception or the mansion to start your '50 things indoors' adventure.

 What else you can enjoy